flocked/Anima/Sources/Anima/Documentation/Anima.docc/AnimatableProperties.md

 `animatableData` is used by `Anima` to calculate the interpolation of the values while animating.

-The easist way to provide animatableData,  is to use ``AnimatabeArray``.
+The easist way to provide animatableData,  is to use ``Anima/AnimatableArray``.

 Example: